Merton Peer Support Service

 In partnership with:

 Off the Record is an award-winning children and young people’s mental health charity working across the boroughs of Croydon, Merton and Sutton.
-Our vision is ‘showing up for children and young people’s mental health in south west London’.
-Information about all of work is on our website Off the Record Youth Counselling (talkofftherecord.org).
+Our vision is ‘showing up for children and young people’s mental health in South West London’.
+Information about all of our work is on our website Off the Record Youth Counselling.

 In addition to our open-access services, we are pleased to be partners with SWLSTG and other voluntary sector partners, in both Merton and Sutton, in the mental health transformation programme delivering peer support for young people aged 18-25.